 Choosing a scheme should be based on your investment objectives, risk appetite, and liquidity requirement.

 Remember, return on investments are directly proportional to the risks involved.
 Higher the risk – higher the return and vice versa.
-The objective of a Capital Protection Oriented Fund is to protect your capital while giving you an opportunity to earn returns by investing a part of the corpus in equity.
-Look for schemes which have this investment objective clear.
+The objective of a Capital Protection Oriented Fund is to protect your capital while allowing you to earn returns by investing a part of the corpus in equity.
+Look for schemes that have this investment objective clear.

 If unsure, reach out to one of our financial experts at ClearTax today to find the right scheme that fits your profile.